flutter/website/src/docs/index.md

   For more information, see [Desktop support for Flutter][].
 * The iOS section of the [app size][] page is updated to reflect the inclusion of bitcode.
+* An alpha release of Flutter Layout Explorer, a new feature (part of the Flutter inspector) that allows you to view a visual representation of your layout is available.
+  For more information, see the [Flutter Layout Explorer][] docs.

 Happy Fluttering!